heistp/irtt/README.md

 _Planned for v0.9.1..._

-- Server: remove GC mode support (unnecessary optimization)
+- Server: remove or improve GC mode support (unnecessary optimization)
 - Solidify TimeSource, Time and new Windows timer support:
   - Add --timesrc to client and server
   - Fall back to Go functions as necessary for older Windows versions